Jackie Trent

 Yvonne Ann Gregory (born Yvonne Ann Burgess; 6 September 1940 – 21 March 2015), known professionally as Jackie Trent, was an English singer-songwriter and actress.
-She was best known for co-writing (with Tony Hatch) several hits for Petula Clark in the 1960s and the theme tune to the Australian soap opera Neighbours in 1985.
+Her 1965 song "Where Are You Now" reached number one in the UK singles chart.
+She co-wrote (with Tony Hatch) several hits for Petula Clark in the 1960s and the theme tune to the Australian soap opera Neighbours in 1985.